KarinaSandur/COMP472_SmartClass_A.I.ssistant/README.md

 # COMP472 SmartClass A.I.ssistant
 An A.I assistant that analyzes the facial expressions of students in a class!

-## Team Members & Group Information
+## Team Members, Group Information & Link to Repo

 Group: AK-2